CartoDB/documentation/app/content/react/guides/getting-started.md

 ### Creating a layer

 Once we have defined the source, we can add now the layer to the map.

-We create the layer by using the [code generator](../code-generator) again:

 ```shell
 yarn hygen layer new